xitop/edzed/docs/simulation.rst

   a disk file or similar persistent storage.
 It can be also ``None`` to leave the feature disabled.

-  Python standard library offers the `shelve module <https://docs.python.org/3/library/shelve.html>`_ and the corresponding documentation mentions another helpful `recipe <https://code.activestate.com/recipes/576642/>`_.
+  The Python standard library offers the `shelve module <https://docs.python.org/3/library/shelve.html>`_ and the corresponding documentation mentions another helpful `recipe <https://code.activestate.com/recipes/576642/>`_.

-  Persistent data storage must be set before the simulation starts.
+  The persistent data storage must be set before the simulation starts.

   The *persistent_dict* must be ready to use.
 If it needs to be closed after use, the application is responsible for that.
 The cleanup could